Santagata/Select_Test/README.md

 change paml to fasta

-Now you have all the aligned cds files that you will need for PAML:CODEML and HYPHY
+Now you have all the aligned cds files that you will need for PAML:CODEML and HYPHY.